Astawowski/HomeLab/Architecture/juniper-netscreen-config.md

 Security Policies are configured to tunnel traffic between the internal network and DMZ Zone **only**.
 Traffic from Internal to other destinations bypasses VPN Tunneling.
+This device does not filter/inspect/restrict traffic.
+This role belongs to PaloAlto NGFW.

 ### VPN policies: